Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Mojave Desert National Preserve

 From there, head to Los Angeles.
 If you have the time, spend at least two days exploring Los Angeles.
-From there, you’ll head to the Trona Pinnacles.
+There is so much to do in this big city!

 Highlights